 What is Ransomware?

-Ransomware is a type of malware that denies access to a user’s or organization’s data, usually by encrypting the data with a cryptographic key known only to the hacker who deployed the malware.
+Ransomware is a type of malware that denies access to an organization’s data, usually by encrypting the data with a cryptographic key known only to the hacker who deployed the malware.
 Ransomware is not a single thing that can be patched for, or defended against in a single way.
-It is a multifaceted attack by an entire ecosystem of clever and smart people who patiently invade and take over an organization's electronic assets with the intention of holding them hostage for money, stealing intellectual property, and extorting the primary victim AND that victim's customers.
+It is the end stage of a multifaceted attack by an entire ecosystem of people who patiently invade and take over an organization's electronic assets with the intention of holding them hostage for money, stealing intellectual property, and extorting the primary victim AND that victim's customers.

 Malware commonly enters through malicious downloads, email links, malicious advertisements, phishing attacks, social network messages, and websites.
 More recently, ransomware has been distributed through aggressive worms using unpatched vulnerabilities and targeted brute force attacks against public-facing software and services, such as the Remote Desktop Protocol (RDP).
 Once the end user has executed the malicious content the attackers gain a foothold into the organization from that endpoint and that user account, both compromised.
 The attackers "establish persistence" and "move laterally" to attack other targets from inside the organizational network's perimeter security defenses.

-Ransomware targets all organizations, including for-profit companies, nonprofits, governmental agencies, health care services, and educational institutions of all size.
-While these criminal enterprises use various "strains" of ransomware, they have common attack vectors for compromise, such as brute force attempts at public-facing services including RDP, the exploitation of outdated public-facing web software, and known vulnerabilities that may have not been remediated.
+Ransomware targets all organizations, including individuals, for-profit companies, nonprofits, governmental agencies, health care services, and educational institutions of all size.
+While these criminal enterprises use various "strains" of ransomware and ransomware toolkits, they have common attack vectors for compromise, such as brute force attempts at public-facing services including RDP, the exploitation of outdated public-facing software, and known vulnerabilities that have not been remediated.
 Defending against ransomware is a holistic effort, involving people, process, and technology to detect and contain attacks before they cause major harm and disruptions.